Origin of the Romanians: First references to Romanians

 A charter of 1247 of King Béla IV of Hungary lists small Romanian polities existing north of the Lower Danube.
 Thomas Tuscus mentioned Vlachs fighting against the Ruthenes in 1276 or 1277.
 References to Vlachs living in the lands of secular lords and prelates in the Kingdom of Hungary appeared in the 1270s.
 First the canons of the cathedral chapter in Alba Iulia received a royal authorization to settle Romanians to their domains in 1276.
-Thereafter, royal charters attest the presence of Romanians in more counties, for instance in Zaránd from 1318, in Bihar and in Máramaros from 1326, and in Torda from 1342.
+Several sources report that during the Second Mongol invasion of Hungary of 1285, the Vlachs, along with the Székelys and Saxons, defended the Carpathian passes in Transylvania.
+Royal charters attest the presence of Romanians in more counties, for instance in Zaránd from 1318, in Bihar and in Máramaros from 1326, and in Torda from 1342.
 The first independent Romanian state, the Principality of Wallachia, was known as Oungrovlachia ("Vlachia near Hungary") in Byzantine sources, while Moldavia received the Greek denominations Maurovlachia ("Black Vlachia") or Russovlachia ("Vlachia near Russia").

 Historian Ioan-Aurel Pop writes that hundreds of 15th-century Hungarian documents prove that the Romanians were thought to have held lands in Transylvania and the neighboring regions already early in the 11th century or even around 450.
 For instance, he lists documents mentioning liberties that "divi reges Hungariae" granted to the Romanians, proposing that the Latin text does not refer to the "deceased kings of Hungary" in general (which is its traditional translation), but specifically to the two 11th-century "holy kings of Hungary", Stephen I and Ladislaus I. Pop also refers to the testimony of a Romanian nobleman who stated in 1452 that his family had been in the possession of his estates for a thousand years in order to defend his property rights against another Romanian noble.